rsoutelino/rsoutelino.github.io/career.md

 ### Current position

-I'm currently working as a hydrodynamical modeller using ROMS at [MetOcean](http://metocean.co.nz), and also part of a team of developers and maintaners of a multidisciplinary operational system for dissemination of atmospheric and oceanic forecast and hindcast regional high resolution datasets.
+I'm currently working as Operational System Manage and Hydrodynamical Modeller at [MetOcean Solutions](http://metocean.co.nz).
+I'm part of a team of developers and maintaners of a multidisciplinary operational system for dissemination of atmospheric and ocean forecast and hindcast regional high resolution datasets.